Instructions for authors

 Article Publishing Charges

 BMJ Open Respiratory Research levies an Article Publishing Charge that reflects the true cost of the services provided.
-The charge (exclusive of VAT for UK and EU authors) is £1700/US $3,000.
+The standard charge (exclusive of VAT for UK and EU authors) is £1700/US $3,000.
+Charges for publishing a study protocol are 1000 GBP/1450 EUR/ 1650 USD.
 There are no submission or page charges, and no colour charges.
 There is a £50 surcharge for invoicing authors; unless a waiver has been granted, accepted articles will not be published until payment has been received.

 BMJ are unable to process cancellations, refunds or returns for open access charges.